+91 9999466225 info@anujjindal.in

 Table of Content – NABARD Grade A & B Selection Criteria, Syllabus, Mock Test Series, Books & Preparation

-NABARD Grade A & B 2024 Exam Pattern
+NABARD Grade A & B 2025 Exam Pattern

 Talking about the NABARD Grade A exam pattern, an important thing to know about the phase 1 exam is that it’s qualifying in nature and is meant to serve as a screening test.

-The marks from the phase 2 exam and the interview are combined to prepare the final selection list.
+The marks from the Phase 2 exam and the Interview are combined to prepare the final selection list.
 So, you need to score as high as possible in the phase 2 exam.

-NABARD Grade A & B Exam Pattern 2024 – Phase I
+NABARD Grade A & B Exam Pattern 2025 – Phase I

 Phase 1 Exam Pattern of NABARD Grade A Exams